ministryofjustice/csr-api/README.md

 * OAuth  [(running in a container)](#oauth-security)

 #### OAuth security
-In order to run the service locally, [Nomis OAuth Service](https://github.com/ministryofjustice/nomis-oauth2-server/) is required.
+In order to run the service locally, [HMPPS Auth](https://github.com/ministryofjustice/hmpps-auth/) is required.
 This can be run locally using the [docker-compose.yml](docker-compose.yml) file which will pull down the latest version.
 From the command line run:

 ```
  docker-compose up